algesten/str0m/README.md

 ### Panics, Errors and unwraps

-Rust adheres to [fail-fast][ff].
+Rust adheres to [fail-last][ff].
 That means rather than brushing state bugs under the carpet, it panics.
 We make a distinction between errors and bugs.